Efficient Reallocation under Additive and Responsive Preferences: Acknowledgements

 \section{Acknowledgements}

-Haris Aziz is funded by the Australian Government through the Department of Communications and the Australian Research Council through the ICT Centre of Excellence Program.
-P\'eter Bir\'o acknowledges support from the Hungarian Academy of Sciences under its Momentum Programme (LD-004/2010), the Hungarian Scientific Research Fund, OTKA, Grant No. K108673, and the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences.
+This paper is an extended version of a paper that was presented at AAMAS (International Conference on Autonomous Agents \& Multiagent Systems) 2016~\citep{ABL+16a} and COMSOC (International Workshop on Computational Social Choice) 2016.
+Haris Aziz is supported by a Julius Career Award.
+P\'eter Bir\'o acknowledges support from the Hungarian Academy of Sciences under its Momentum Programme (LP2016-3/2016), the Hungarian Scientific Research Fund, OTKA, Grant No. K108673, and the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences.
 J\'er\^ome Lang, Julien Lesca and J\'er\^ome Monnot acknowledge support from the ANR project CoCoRICo-CoDec.
 Part of the work was conducted when P\'eter Bir\'o visited Paris Dauphine and when Julien Lesca visited Corvinus University of Budapest sponsored by COST Action IC1205 on Computational Social Choice.